HerrSchtevie/Journals-of-Jyggalag/README.md

 - **Q: Where do I go for support?**
   A: Visit the Wabbajack Discord or Journals of Jyggalag Discord for assistance.

 ---

+## 💬 Thank You

+Thank you for taking the time to install and experience **Journals of Jyggalag**.
+This project is a passion-driven labor of love built on the shoulders of an incredible modding community.

+Whether you're here for the lore, the visuals, the chaos, or the adult content — I truly appreciate you choosing JOJ as your journey through Skyrim.

+If you enjoyed the list, consider joining the [Discord](https://discord.gg/8ZCa7w8BZQ), sharing your screenshots, and helping others in the community.
+Your feedback, bug reports, and kind words help keep this project alive and growing.

+May Order guide you, Champion.

+— **(Herr Schtevie)**

+---